<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 Mainframe modernization is a complex journey, but it doesn’t have to be a risky one.

-OpenLegacy provides a platform built specifically for structured, secure, and scalable modernization.
+OpenLegacy provides an AI-driven platform built specifically for agile, structured, secure, and scalable modernization.
 Our automation-first approach allows you to analyze your existing systems, plan integration points with clarity, and execute transformation with AI-ready APIs—reducing risk at every step.

 From legacy system visibility to cloud deployment, OpenLegacy helps you modernize with confidence—keeping critical systems running while you move toward a future-ready architecture.